berkayediz/AG-DiscordBot/README.md

 # AG-DiscordBot
-Discord bot include word game, modarator guard and clear command Certainly!
-Here's an example of a README file for your Discord bot, AGBot:
+Discord bot include word game, modarator guard and clear command

 AGBot is a Discord bot that includes various features such as moderation, chat message deletion, server security, word game, and slow mode.